HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 ### `<picture>`

 The last responsive image feature to land in 2014 was the `<picture>` element.
-While `srcset` hands browsers a menu of resources to choose from, the`<picture>` element allows authors to take charge, giving browsers an explicit set of instructions about which child `<source>` element to load a resource from.
+While `srcset` hands browsers a menu of resources to choose from, the`<picture>` element allows authors to take charge, giving browsers an explicit set of context-adaptive instructions about which child `<source>` element to load a resource from.

 The `<picture>` element is used far less than `srcset`: